Zulma Arroyo has dreamed of attending the University of North Carolina at Chapel Hill for almost as long as she can remember.

-Arroyo is one of 79 students who will transfer into the University of North Carolina at Chapel Hill this fall as part of the C-STEP program.
+Arroyo was one of 79 students who transferred into the University of North Carolina at Chapel Hill in 2018 as part of the C-STEP program.

 “At first I was nervous, because RCC is a small community college, and that’s what I’m used to,” she said, “but once you realize you’re going to your dream school and you can achieve one of your goals, that’s a good feeling to have.”

 Now at Carolina, she hopes to begin a journey toward becoming a physician.
 Inspired by her uncle’s battle with cancer and her father’s ongoing struggle with diabetes, Arroyo said she wants to help other people overcome medical challenges to live healthier lives.